Add To Favorites

 Create realistic flowers from construction paper and recycled items to show what you know about the parts of a flower.

-Decorate flower parts with Crayola Construction Paper Crayons and Crayola Washable Glitter Glue.
+Students decorate flower parts with Crayola Construction Paper Crayons and Crayola Washable Glitter Glue.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho